uber/motif/README.md

 }
 ```

-Object dependencies can be passed into factory methods as parameters as long as Motif knows how to instantiate them as well:
+Pass object dependencies as factory method parameters.
+Motif must know how to create dependencies as well:

 ```java
 @motif.Scope